rabcanj/udacity3/README.md

 1. Enter password for grader, I used: ovvidowa
 1. Run `sudo visudo`
 1. Add there the following line: `grader  ALL=(ALL:ALL) ALL`
-1. Now you can log as grader with the command: `su - grader`
+1. Now you can switch from root to grader with the following command: `su - grader`

 #### Firewall Configuration